csev/dj4e/assn/dj4e_load.md

 Design a Data Model
 -------------------

-You are to design a database model that represents this flat data across multiple tables using "third-normal form" - which basically means that columns that have vertical duplication, such as region:
+We need to design a database model that represents this flat data across multiple tables using "third-normal form" - which basically means that columns that have vertical duplication, such as region: